 Mount flat sheet signs straight and level and with the face of the signs perpendicular to the surface of the roadway.
 This requirement applies to flat sheet signs whether they are portable or have the embedded supports.
 Mount advance construction signs 2 feet from the edge of a paved shoulder or the face of a curb, or if no paved shoulder exists, 6 feet to 12 feet from the edge of an adjacent travel lane to the nearest edge of the signs.
 The mounting height of single signs mounted on ground embedded sign supports is no less than 7 feet or no greater than 8 feet from the bottom edge of the sign to the grade elevation of the near edge of the adjacent travel lane or sidewalk when a sidewalk is present.
-Any secondary sign on the same assembly has a minimum mounting height of 6 feet from the ground to the bottom edge of the signs, etc., have a minimum mounting height of 5 feet from the ground to the bottom edge of the sign.
+Any secondary sign on the same assembly has a minimum mounting height of 6 feet from the ground to the bottom edge of the secondary sign.
+Ensure that signs mounted on portable sign supports, including advance construction signs, regulatory signs, warning signs, etc., have a minimum mounting height of 5 feet from the ground to the bottom edge of the sign.
 Provide special sign mounting assemblies, when necessary, in areas of double-layered guardrail, concrete median barrier, or bridge parapet walls.